Dominic-DallOsto/zotero-reading-list/README.md

 > **Note:** The last release supporting Zotero 6 is [v0.3.2](https://github.com/Dominic-DallOsto/zotero-reading-list/releases/tag/v0.3.2).
 Versions starting from v1.0.0 only support Zotero 7, but the extension should automatically update to the new version when you upgrade your Zotero version.

+> **Note:** Release v1.3.4 and v1.3.5 broke the auto updating feature of the extension.
+If you have one of these versions you will need to manually update the extension, after which automatic updating will work again

 1. Download the latest release [here](https://github.com/Dominic-DallOsto/zotero-reading-list/releases/latest)
 2. Save the .xpi file (in Firefox, Right click -> Save Link As)
 3. Install in Zotero (Tools -> Add-ons -> Gear icon in the top right -> Install Add-on From File -> Select the .xpi file you downloaded)